 The waves are generated by a piezoelectric effect caused by the vibration of crystals within the head of the wand/probe.
 The sound waves that pass through the skin cause a vibration of the local tissues.
 This vibration or cavitation can cause a deep heating locally though usually no sensation of heat will be felt by the patient.
 In situations where a heating effect is not desirable, such as a fresh injury with acute inflammation, the ultrasound can be pulsed rather than continuously transmitted.

-Our high qualifiend specialists will hel you with your Therapeutic Ultrasound needs.
-Call us at 847-724-1777 of contact us online to schedule your visit and get initial consultation.
+There’s a good reason why a search for “therapeutic ultrasound near me” will lead you here to Dr. Lev Kipnis, D.N.
+Ph.
+D. and Dr. Olga Arbitman, D.N. at Health Box Clinic.
+Our highly qualified specialists will help you with your Therapeutic Ultrasound needs.
+Call us at 847-724-1777 or contact us online to schedule your visit and get initial consultation.